nicolasdao/easypipinstall/README.md

 # EASY PIP INSTALL

-`easypipinstall` installs Python packages in a way similar to NPM in NodeJS.
+`easypipinstall` installs Python packages similarly to NPM in NodeJS.
 It automatically maintains the `requirements.txt`, `prod-requirements.txt` and `setup.cfg` files.
-It also easily uninstall all the dependencies from those files.
-It uses an opiniated pattern where:
+It also easily uninstalls all the dependencies from those files.
+It uses an opinionated pattern where:
-- Only two type of dependencies exist: `prod` and `dev`.
+- Only two types of dependencies exist: `prod` and `dev`.
 - All dependencies are listed under `requirements.txt`.
 - By default, dependencies are listed in both `requirements.txt` and `prod-requirements.txt`.
 - Dependencies are not listed under `prod-requirements.txt` when the `-D` option (development mode) is used.
-- The `setup.cfg` file is updated as follow:
+- The `setup.cfg` file is updated as follows:
-	- By default the dependency is listed without its version under the `install_requires` property of the `[options]` section.
+	- By default, the dependency is listed without its version under the `install_requires` property of the `[options]` section.
 	- When the `-D` option is used, the dependency is listed without its version under the `dev` property of the `[options.extras_require]` section.

 To install: